momentohq/public-dev-docs/docs/develop/integrations/vercel-integration.md

 You're now ready to chat with your friends!
 There are a few URLs to choose from listed here, but you'll want to use the simplest one listed in the `Domains` section.
 You would, of course, set up a custom domain were this a production app, but the generated vercel.app URL is good enough for our purposes.

 Clicking on the `client-sdk-javascript.vercel.app` link (your URL will likely be different) reveals your chat app's lobby screen.
-Select the `chat` cache we created earlier from the dropdown and also use `chat` as the name of the chat room.
+Use `chat` as the name of the chat room.
 You could use any name, but using `chat` makes it easy to remember and share.
 If it doesn't exist, the chat room will be created.

 ![Chat app lobby](/img/nextjs-chat-app-lobby.png)